Impact Factor 3.498 | CiteScore 3.3

 We aim to cover a wide range of Earth reservoirs, from the hydrosphere to crust and mantle to core.
 We also solicit papers from extra‐terrestrial environments that provide perspective on Earth’s reservoirs and processes.

-Geochemistry welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Geochemistry welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Geochemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.